sensu/sensu-docs/content/sensu-go/5.16/reference/assets.md

 builds       |
 -------------|------
-description  | A list of asset builds used to define multiple artifacts which provide the named asset. required     | true, if `url`, `sha512` and `filters` are not provided type         | Array example      | {{< highlight shell >}}"builds": [
+description  | List of asset builds used to define multiple artifacts that provide the named asset. required     | true, if `url`, `sha512` and `filters` are not provided type         | Array example      | {{< highlight shell >}}"builds": [